 It matters where you live.
 In Norman, Oklahoma you’ll enjoy the cultural and intellectual lifestyle of a university town known for putting its community first.

 Norman is a vibrant college town filled with Sooner spirit and plenty to see and do.
 Campus Corner is an historic four-block area exploding with shops, services, and restaurants.
-Annual events and festivals bring together residents and visitors by the thousands, such as the Norman Medieval Fair, Jazz in June, and the Summer Breeze Concert Series.
+Annual events and festivals bring together residents and visitors by the thousands, such as the Norman Medieval Fair, Norman Music Festival, Jazz in June, and the Summer Breeze Concert Series.

 The city is home to more than 50 parks and recreational areas, including disc golf courses, sports complexes, and pools, not to mention a range of museums and theatres.
 Norman is an affordable city and, with its walkable, tree-lined streets, an attractive and accessible one, too.